utsuboco/blender_gltf_scripts/README.md

 download this repo, then install it through to Blender Preferences > Add-ons -> Install

 ### Bake Camera
 It's recommend to have only 1 camera as the script will pick the first available camera.
-It will then export a glb file containing only the camera and its action baked
+It will export a glb file containing only the camera named `filename_camera.glb` and its action baked.

 ### KHR Unlit and EXT_mesh_gpu_instancing